dmbarbour/glas/docs/GlasApps.md

 ### Live Coding

 Transaction machines don't solve live coding, but they do lower a few barriers.
 Application code can be updated atomically between transactions.
-Threads can be regenerated according to the new code.
-Unhandled cases can simply diverge (e.g. via 'tbd' operator) to await programmer intervention and won't hinder concurrent progress.
+Threads can be regenerated according to stable non-deterministic choice in the updated code.
+Divergence or 'tbd' programs simply never commit; they await programmer intervention and do not interfere with concurrent behavior.

-Remaining challenges include stabilizing application state across minor changes, versioning major state changes, or tracing compiled code back to sources to render live data inline.
-These issues must be solved in other layers.
+Remaining challenges include stabilizing application state across minor changes, versioning major changes, provenance tracking across compilation stages, rendering live data nearby the relevant code.

 ## Procedural Programming on Transaction Machines